pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 peer-production.
 Even so, I did not expect the participants to react this way, and I think this was an important negative result to obtain and from which we should learn.

-Research or scholarship, just like medicine, is not simply a matter of lining up tools into a usable workflow.
-We need to approach this problem in a systemic way, considering the many and various aspects of this new system, including production, governance, culture, economics, and technology.
-The problem is, we're researchers, and instead of just letting things happen the way most commons happen, we are trying to be informed by those who have studied commons, such as Ostrom, Bollier, [Helfrich]{lang=nl}, or Grear, and are attempting to build this thing, or at least organize it, deliberately.
-A member of the SCWG steering committee has commented that the Scholarly Commons is undertheorized, and one of the participants of this workshop commented that the Scholarly Commons is underpracticed.
-With both I would agree.
-Much of the time we're talking hypothetically, and we really don't know how all this will play out in reality.
-But I think it is good to act according to the understanding that we have to create this thing, let the understanding come from where it may.
-Even if we avoid some bumps by trying to apply what we learn from commoning theory, I'm sure we'll still experience enough trial and error throughout the process to feel that we're doing something good.
-And, of course we can't expect to figure all of this out in one workshop.
-But we must address the right questions.
-And we need to have the right goal.

 My thoughts on this, which are consistent with commons theory and echoed in [a blog post by Bruce Caron][collectives], is that a scholarly commons will form